-Forehead Osteoma Removal London & UK
+Forehead Osteoma Removal in London

 Forehead osteoma removal is a highly specialised procedure which is very commonly performed procedure by our surgeons at Centre for Surgery.
 A forehead osteoma is a benign tumour which will appear as a hard lump on the forehead.
 As the osteoma appears in a prominent and noticeable place on the body, it can often negatively impact a person’s self-esteem and confidence.
 In some instances, the osteoma may even be causing pain.
 To relieve any problems, you may wish to undergo a forehead osteoma removal.